First Crusade: Definition, Summary, Major Battles & Facts

 The Princes’ Crusade had more than 95,000 people, including non-combatant personnel.

-The leaders of the Princes’ Crusade took a solemn pledge to Byzantine Emperor Alexios to return all future conquered lands back to the Empire.
+The leaders of the Princes’ Crusade made a solemn pledge to Byzantine Emperor Alexios to return all future conquered lands to the Empire.

 Who were the Muslim Seljuks?